Building Healthy Habits in 6 Easy Steps

 Rewards can be small or big, simple or complex.
 Some examples:

 The list goes on!
 You get the idea.
-Every week you should “reward” yourself for your intention to do your best with some kind of treat that is not associated with food.
+Every week you should “reward” yourself for your intention to do your best with some kind of treat that is not associated with food or drink.

 Now that you have your habit set up for success, be fierce.
 Fight for your habit.
-It can take up to six months to turn an action into a habit, so be patient.
+It can take from 21 days to up to six months to turn an action into a habit, so be patient and consistent.
 But when you do put the time and energy in, you will successfully ingrain your habit and positively alter your lifestyle.
 Your flywheel will have positive momentum in the right direction and you will start to reap the rewards of a healthy lifestyle.

 What’s next….?